ONLYOFFICE/DocSpace/README.md

 ONLYOFFICE DocSpace Enterprise Edition - Commercial version with enterprise support

-ONLYOFFICE DocSpace Developer Edition - Free version for small teams (up to 10 users)
+ONLYOFFICE DocSpace Developer Edition - Commercial version for integration into any commercial software, under your own brand and on your own servers

 [Official Production Documentation](https://www.onlyoffice.com/download.aspx#docspace-enterprise)